-How the matter was addressed in our audit

-In view of the significance of the matter we applied the following audit procedures in this area, among others to obtain sufficient appropriate audit evidence:

-- Obtained an understanding of the systems, processes and controls implemented by the Company around recognition of revenue and for measurement of impairment towards trade receivables; - Evaluated the Company's accounting policies towards revenue recognition and measurement of impairment of trade receivable in the context of the applicable accounting standards; - We evaluated the design, implementation and operating effectiveness of the relevant internal financial controls, including automated controls, with respect to revenue recognition and impairment of trade receivables; - Tested revenue recognized during the year by selecting samples, through statistical sampling, and verifying the underlying customer contracts, sales orders, shipping documents and customer acceptances; - Testing of revenue recognized near the year end, through statistical sampling, to verify only the revenue pertaining to current year is recognized based on shipping documents and customer acceptances; - We have evaluated the historical accuracy of ECL towards trade receivables by examining the actual write-offs / reversals and new allowances recorded in the current year;
+The Key Audit Matter How the matter was addressed in our audit Revenue from sale of products is recognised when the control of the underlying products has been transferred to the customer.
+We have identified recognition of revenue as a key audit matter as revenue is a key performance indicator.
+There is a presumed fraud risk of revenue being overstated during the year on account of variation in the timing of transfer of control due to pressure to achieve performance targets and meeting the external expectations.
+Trade receivables comprise of receivables from state government owned enterprises and private dealers.
+We have identified impairment of trade receivables as a key audit matter on account of the significant judgments and estimates involved especially around the customer's ability and willingness to pay the outstanding amounts and probability of default for each customer over the expected life of the receivables.
+In view of the significance of the matter we applied the following audit procedures in this area, among others to obtain sufficient appropriate audit evidence: Obtained an understanding of the systems, processes and controls implemented by the Company around recognition of revenue and for measurement of impairment towards trade receivables; Evaluated the Company's accounting policies towards revenue recognition and measurement of impairment of trade receivable in the context of the applicable accounting standards; We evaluated the design, implementation and operating effectiveness of the relevant internal financial controls, including automated controls, with respect to revenue recognition and impairment of trade receivables; Based on this assessment, credit loss rate is determined after considering the experience of actual credit losses over past years adjusted to reflect the expected collections, current economic conditions and forecasts.
+The company then records the impairment (Expected Credit Loss or ECL) towards trade receivables based on such credit loss rate.
+Tested revenue recognised during the year by selecting samples, through statistical sampling, and verifying the underlying customer contracts, sales orders, shipping documents and customer acceptances; Testing of revenue recognised near the year- end, through statistical sampling, to verify only the revenue pertaining to current year is recognized based on shipping documents and customer acceptances; We have evaluated the historical accuracy of ECL towards trade receivables by examining the actual write-offs / reversals and new allowances recorded in the current year;